olopierpa/CCL-UTime/README.md

 * (get-universal-time-f)

-  Universal time as a long-float with precision of either the precision returned by ccl:current-time-in-nanoseconds or the precision allowed by a long-float, whichever is smaller.
+  Universal time as a long-float with precision of either the precision returned by CCL:CURRENT-TIME-IN-NANOSECONDS or the precision allowed by a LONG-FLOAT, whichever is smaller.

-  On a system where long-float is IEEE-754 double and the timer has a resolution of 100 ns and the epoch is a few centuries back (e.g. CCL on Windows), in the the 21st century and beyond, the limiting factor is the precision of the float.
+  On a system where LONG-FLOAT is IEEE-754 double and the timer has a resolution of 100 ns and the epoch is a few centuries back (e.g. CCL on Windows), in the the 21st century and beyond, the limiting factor is the precision of the float.
 That is, all of the digits of the float are significative and a little bit of additional resolution is lost (about 2 bits, in 2016):

       (- (log (/ (current-nanoseconds-since-1900) 100) 2l0)
          (float-digits 1l0))
       2.0332794619791557D0

   If maximum accuracy is desired use one of the other functions.

       (multiple-value-bind (s ns) (get-universal-time-ii)
         (let ((utf (get-universal-time-f)))
           (format t "~D.~9,'0D~%" s ns)       ; Maximum resolution.